Hamilton County Indiana assistance programs.

 Salvation Army Hamilton County Service Extension can offer emergency assistance and social services.
 Funds may be available for paying rent, gas or electric bills, and other basic needs.
 Some resources are also focused on water bills, prescription medications, or other emergency financial needs.
 Referrals are needed.
 Call (317) 236-1255 for details.

-Central Indiana holiday programs - This ranges from Thanksgiving meals to free Christmas toys and food baskets.
+Central Indiana free holiday programs - This ranges from Thanksgiving meals to free Christmas toys and food baskets.
 A number of resources are available in the Hamilton County area for low income families as well as the elderly.
-Read more.
+Read more on free holiday help in Central Indiana and Indianapolis.

 If those agencies can’t provide assistance, there are other holiday resources to try in the area.
 Not only can someone try their township Trustees for a holiday gift or meal, but programs such as Angel Tree may help as well.
-Click more information.
+Click more information on NW Indiana free Christmas and holiday programs.

 Jackson Township Trustee, Hamilton County – The government organization may be able to assist families and persons in need.
 Programs focus on those living in the Jackson Township of Hamilton County.
 Assistance is offered for basic needs and bills, including housing such as rent and mortgages.
 Food, clothing, and household goods can be provided.
 Also get help with utilities such as propane, fuel oil, and coal.
 Even burial expenses and funeral costs can be paid for.
 506 West Main Street, Arcadia, Indiana 46030